Roadside Vegetation Control - "No Spray" Agreement

 Roadside Vegetation Management "No-Spray" Agreements

-County Road Maintenance Division oversees vegetation management within designated right-of-way's on county maintained roads.
-Throughout any given season, crews will trim and remove trees, brush and weeds for fire safety and preparedness.
-Vegetation management includes spraying of weed-killing pesticides within the right-of ways.
+County Road Maintenance Division oversees vegetation management within designated rights-of-way on county-maintained roads.
+Throughout any given season, crews will trim and remove trees, brush, and weeds for fire safety and preparedness.
+Vegetation management includes spraying of weed-killing pesticides within the right-of-way.

 In consideration of the foregoing, the Road Maintenance Division will make all reasonable attempts not to use spray methods fronting the lands described within the agreement.
 If there is a lack of weed control, the Road Maintenance Division reserves the right to perform control measures on the weds after consultation with the Owner/Applicant.